perfanalytics/pose2sim/README.md

    ``` cmd
    python -m DLC_to_OpenPose -i input_h5_file
    ```
-3. Edit `pose.CUSTOM` in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo/S01_Empty_Session/Config.toml), and edit the node ids so that they correspond to the column numbers of the 2D pose file, starting from zero.
+3. Edit `pose.CUSTOM` in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/S00_Demo_Session/Config.toml), and edit the node IDs so that they correspond to the column numbers of the 2D pose file, starting from zero.
 Make sure you also changed the `pose_model` and the `tracked_keypoint`.\
    You can visualize your skeleton's hierarchy by changing pose_model to CUSTOM and writing these lines:
    ``` python
     config_path = r'path_to_Config.toml'